wofr06/lesspipe/README.md

 output if the conditions for colorizing (see below) are met.

 ### 4.3 Conversion of files with alternate character encoding
- If the file utility reports text containing ISO-8859, UTF-8 or UTF-16 encoded characters then the text will be transformed using `iconv` into the default encoding.
-This does assume `iconv` has the right default which can be wrong in some situations.
-It is checked if `iconv` would fail.
-Then the text is displayed unmodified.
+ If the file utility reports text with an encoding different from the one used in the terminal then the text will be transformed using `iconv` into the default encoding.
+This does assume the file command gets the file encoding right, which can be wrong in some situations.
+An appended colon to the file name does suppress the conversion.

 ## 5. Colorizing the output